waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   LEDGE_HOP_RIGHT: Can only be entered from the left.
     *   LEDGE_HOP_LEFT: Can only be entered from the right.
     *   FLOOR_UP_WALL: Can only be entered from below.
 It is a one-way tile that acts as a ledge you jump up.
 *   **Warp Carpets:** Generally activated by pressing the corresponding direction (e.g., `WARP_CARPET_RIGHT` requires pressing 'Right').
 However, some, like the one at Union Cave (17, 3), may be one-way entrances and cannot be activated from the exit side.
-However, some, like the one at Union Cave (17, 3), may be one-way entrances and cannot be activated from the exit side.

 # II.
 Battle Information